 BLS has no role in establishing educational, licensing, or practicing standards for any occupation; any such standards are established by national accrediting organizations and are merely reported by BLS in the OOH.
 The education information in the OOH presents the typical requirements for entry into the given occupation and does not describe the education and training of those individuals already employed in the occupation.
 In addition, education requirements for occupations may change over time and often vary by employer or state.
 Therefore, the information in the OOH should not be used to determine if an applicant is qualified to enter a specific job in an occupation.

 All text, charts, and tables presented are in the public domain and, with appropriate credit, may be reproduced without permission.
 Most photographs and illustrations are protected by copyright.
 Comments about the contents of this publication and suggestions for improving it are welcome.
-Address all comments to Chief, Division of Occupational Employment Projections, Office of Occupational Statistics and Employment Projections, Bureau of Labor Statistics, U.S. Department of Labor, 2 Massachusetts Ave.
+Address all comments to Chief, Division of Employment Projections, Office of Occupational Statistics and Employment Projections, Bureau of Labor Statistics, U.S. Department of Labor, 2 Massachusetts Ave.
 NE, Room 2135, Washington, DC 20212.
 Phone: (202) 691-5700.
 FAX: (202) 691-5745.
 Email: Contact us.
-Additional information is available at https://www.bls.gov/ooh/.
+Additional information is available on the frequently asked questions page.
 Information in the OOH is available upon request to individuals with sensory impairments.
 Voice phone: (202) 691-5200; Federal Relay Service: (800) 877-8339.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Disclaimer,

 Last Modified Date: Wednesday, September 6, 2023